Vesanoid

 Hyperleukocytosis: Patients experiencing hyperleukocytosis should be treated with full-dose anthracycline-based chemotherapy.
 Immediate treatment of patients with white blood cell (WBC) count of ≥5 x 109/L at diagnosis or during any time of therapy is recommended.

-In terms of combination therapy of tretinoin with arsenic trioxide, the use of hydroxyurea should be considered for treatment of leukocytosis to keep WBC <10.000/µL.
+The use of hydroxyurea should be considered for treatment of leukocytosis in patients treated with combination therapy of tretinoin with arsenic trioxide, to keep WBC <10.000/µL.

 Pseudotumour cerebri: Tretinoin may cause intracranial hypertension/pseudotumour cerebri.
 Pseudotumour cerebri is a benign intracranial hypertension with cerebral oedema and absence of a tumour, clinically characterised by headache, papilloedema, diplopia, and possibly altered state of consciousness.